craithel/craithel.github.io/index.md

   <div class="span6">
    <h3><a name="About me"></a>About me</h3>
    <p style="font-family:helvetica;">
 	Welcome!
-I am a joint postdoctoral fellow at the Institute for Advanced Study, Princeton Center for Theoretical Science, and Princeton Gravity Initiative.
-I completed my PhD in Astronomy & Astrophysics at the University of Arizona in the summer of 2020, where I worked with Dr. Feryal &Ouml;zel.
+I am a John N. Bahcall fellow at the Institute for Advanced Study and an Associate Research Scholar at the Princeton Center for Theoretical Science and Princeton Gravity Initiative.
+I completed my PhD in Astronomy & Astrophysics at the University of Arizona in 2020, where I worked with Dr. Feryal &Ouml;zel.
 	<br>
 	<br>
  My research is focused on understanding the exotic nuclear physics that govern the interiors of neutron stars, using astrophysical observations.
 Recently, I've been particularly interested in how the dense-matter equation of state impacts gravitational waves emitted by neutron star mergers.